 Step 6: After your request is processed, click on the ‘Downloads’ tab

-Step 7: Select ‘Requested Downloads’ from the available drop-down menu
+Step 7: Select ‘Requested Downloads’ from drop-down

 Step 8: The status of your Form 16B download request will be shown as ‘Available’